Solving high-dimensional optimal stopping problems using deep learning: Numerical examples of pricing American-style de riv a tives

-All neural networks employed have one input layer, two hidden layers, and one output layer.
-As non-linear activation functions just in front of the two hidden layers we employ the multidimensional version of the rectifier function $ \R \ni x \mapsto \max\{ x, 0 \} \in [ 0, \infty ) $, whereas just in front of the output layer we employ the standard logistic function $ \R \ni x \mapsto \nicefrac{\exp(x)}{(\exp(x)+1)} \in ( 0, 1 ) $ as non-linear activation function.
-In addition, batch normalisation (see Ioffe \& Szegedy~\cite{IoffeSzegedy2015}) is applied just before the first linear transformation, just before each of the two non-linear activation functions in front of the hidden layers as well as just before the non-linear activation function in front of the output layer.
-We use Xavier initialisation (see Glorot \& Bengio~\cite{GlorotBengio2010}) to initialise all weights in the neural networks.
+The standard network architecture we use in this paper consists of a $(d+1)$-dimensional input layer, two $(d+50)$-dimensional hidden layers, and a one-dimensional output layer.
+As non-linear activation functions just in front of the hidden layers, we employ the multidimensional version of the rectifier function $ \R \ni x \mapsto \max\{ x, 0 \} \in [ 0, \infty ) $, whereas just in front of the output layer we employ the standard logistic function $ \R \ni x \mapsto \nicefrac{\exp(x)}{(\exp(x)+1)} \in ( 0, 1 ) $.
+In addition, batch normalisation (cf.~Ioffe \& Szegedy~\cite{IoffeSzegedy2015}) is applied just before the first linear transformation, just before each of the non-linear activation functions in front of the hidden layers as well as just before the non-linear activation function in front of the output layer.
+We use Xavier initialisation (cf.~Glorot \& Bengio~\cite{GlorotBengio2010}) to initialise all weights in the neural networks.

+Two hidden layers work well in all our examples.
+However, the examples in Subsection~\ref{sec:low_dimensional} have an underlying one-dimensional structure, and as a consequence, fewer hidden layers yield equally good results; see Tables~\ref{tab:ex_BM_Bermudan2}--\ref{tab:ex_BM_Bermudan3} below.
+On the other hand, the examples in Subsection~\ref{sec:high_dimensional} are more complex.
+In particular, it can be seen from Table~\ref{tab:ex_max_layers} that for the max-call option in Subsection~\ref{sec:max_std}, two hidden layers give better results than zero or one hidden layer, but more than two hidden layers do not improve the results.

-All the examples presented below were implemented in {\sc Python}.
-The corresponding {\sc Python} codes were run, unless stated otherwise (see Subsection~\ref{sec:max_big} as well as the last sentence in Subsection~\ref{sec:max-call_equity} below), in single precision (float32) on a NVIDIA GeForce GTX~1080 GPU with 1974~MHz core clock and 8~GB GDDR5X memory with 1809.5~MHz clock rate, where the underlying system consisted of an Intel Core i7-6800K 3.4~GHz CPU with 64 GB DDR4-2133 memory running Tensorflow~1.5 on Ubuntu~16.04.
-We would like to point out that no special emphasis has been put on optimising computation speed.
-In many cases some of the algorithm parameters could be adjusted in order to obtain similarly accurate results in shorter runtime.
+All examples presented below were implemented in {\sc Python}.
+The corresponding {\sc Python} source codes (cf.\ Section~\ref{sec:source_codes}) were run, unless stated otherwise (cf.\ Subsection \ref{sec:max_big} as well as the last sentence in Subsection~\ref{sec:max-call_equity} below), in single precision (float32) on a NVIDIA GeForce RTX~2080 Ti GPU.
+The underlying system consisted of an AMD Ryzen 9 3950X CPU with 64 GB DDR4 memory running Tensorflow~2.1 on Ubuntu~19.10.
+We would like to point out that no special emphasis was put on optimising computation speed.
+In many cases, some of the algorithm parameters could be adjusted in order to obtain similarly accurate results in shorter runtime.